Italian town where Bryant played as a kid mourns — again - WHIZ News

 ROME (AP) — For a city already familiar with losing a basketball hero, Kobe Bryant’s death made a particularly strong impact in the Italian town of Rieti.

-Nicknamed “the center of Italy” for its geographic location amid the Appenine Mountains, Rieti was the first stop on Bryant’s seven-year childhood tour of the country.
+Nicknamed “the center of Italy” for its geographic location amid the Apennine Mountains, Rieti was the first stop on Bryant’s seven-year childhood tour of the country.

 It’s where Joe Bryant, Kobe’s father, made his Italian basketball debut in 1984 when Kobe was 6.